catderohan/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In this statistical study I would compare car sale prices by model for Mecha vs their larggest competitor to see how competitive their pricing is to their competitor.
+In this statistical study I would compare car sale prices by model for Mecha vs their largest competitor to see how competitive their pricing is to their competitor.

 **What metric or metrics are you going to test?**

-We would need the mean of cost (sale price) per car model for Mecha and for it's competitor.
+We would look at the cost price metric for each car sold at Mecha and it's competitor.
+Then we would calculate the mean (sale price) per car model for Mecha and for it's competitor.

 **What is the null hypothesis or alternative hypothesis?**